withdave/SEATT/simple-event-attendance/readme.txt

 Donate link: https://withdave.com
 Tags: events, attendance list, attendance, event management, sign-up, registration Requires at least: 3.4
-Tested up to: 4.9
+Tested up to: 5.0
 Requires PHP: 5.6
-Stable tag: 1.5.0
+Stable tag: 1.5.1

-Simple attendance list, multiple lists can be added to any post or page and subscribed members can be edited through the admin panel.
+Simple event attendance list plugin.
+Set up an event in the WP admin panel, and users can register for these events.
+Multiple lists can be added to any post or page and subscribed members can be updated through the admin panel.

 == Description ==

-Simple attendance list, multiple lists can be added to any post or page and subscribed members can be edited.
+This is an event attendance plugin, which allows configuration of multiple events, and embedding of multiple events in any page or post using shortcodes.

 Add an event in the admin panel with a name, description, closing date (for signing up) and registration limit (for number of users who can signup).
-You can then embed a form into any post or page using the wordpress shorttag [seatt-form event_id=x] (x = the event id).
+You can then embed a form into any post or page using the wordpress shortcode [seatt-form event_id=x] (x = the event id).

 From the admin panel you can read comments left by people who have registered, as well as boot them off the list or delete the list altogether.